coursera/courier/typescript-lite/README.md

 * Enums are represented as [string literal types](https://basarat.gitbooks.io/typescript/content/docs/types/stringLiteralType.html).
 * Convenience constants matching the string literals are provided despite having a runtime cost
-  * TODO(erem) We should consider changing this.
-Not sure if the benefit outweighs the wire cost.
 * Unlike other bindings, Typescript-lite does not include an `UNKNOWN$` option.
 In case of wire inconsistency you will have to just fall through to `undefined`.